pussinboots/book/chapters/build.md

 \end{codelisting}

 That setup perform npm install now every time when play is stated in run mode and code reloading is executed.
+##NPM

+The [npm](https://www.npmjs.org/) is the build tool for nodejs javascript projectsand very simple to configure and to use.

 ##Travis CI